readium/webpub-manifest/contexts/default/README.md

 "imprint": "World Literature"
 ```

-This element also allows a more complex representation using an object and the following elements: `name`, `sort_as`, `identifier`.
+This element also allows a more complex representation using an object and the following elements: `name`, `sortAs`, `identifier`.
 The semantics and syntax are identical to contributors:

 ```json
 "publisher": {